 Cambridge also has an excellent bus network, and the University's U bus stops just outside the main College entrance on Silver Street.

 The route map can be seen on the Map of the University and the timetable (as of 2021) is below

 Travelling to Cambridge

-The closest major airport to Cambridge is London Stansted - about half an hour by road from Cambridge.
-There is a bus service from Stansted to Cambridge every hour.
-The same coach service goes to London Heathrow (an hourly service, with a journey time of about two hours) and to London Gatwick (about three hours).
+The closest major airport to Cambridge is London Stansted - about half an hour by road or train.
+There is also an hourly bus service.
+The same bus service goes to London Heathrow (about two hours away) and to London Gatwick (about three hours).

-Driving in Cambridge is not recomended due to the congestion and one-way systems.
+Driving in Cambridge is not recommended due to the congestion and one-way systems.

-Here is a map of Cambridge provided by the University, showing routes into the City Centre by road.
+This map, provided by the University, shows the routes into the city centre by road.
 The usual motorway approaches are via the M11 (from the South), or the A14 (from the North, East or West).

-Please note that there are no public parking spaces at Darwin College, and drop off for loading and unloading luggage is via the main Silver Street entrance.
+Please note that there are no public parking spaces in College.
+Drop-off for loading and unloading luggage is via the main Silver Street entrance.

 Please be aware that Silver Street has a bus gate installed and so should not be used for access to and from the College.

 Every student is assigned a Tutor - a College Fellow who you should feel free to ask for advice and support on any non-academic problems you may experience during your time at Darwin.
 With the help of the Deanery, your Tutor may also direct you to specialist support if necessary.